There’s nothing quite like reading on a crowded airplane while trying not to let your seatmate see tears running down your face.

 Paul died last March, with this book not quite completed – the book deal came through only three months before he passed away – and his wife Lucy writes the epilogue and fulfilled his wish to have it published.

 I tend to be a little hesitant about books that are described as having beautiful writing (doesn’t that sometimes seem to be code for, “no plot and also very long and wordy?”
-I know; I’m a weak reader) but there seems to be no other words to describe this book.
+I know; I’m a weak reader) but there seems to be no other words to describe When Breath Becomes Air.

 There’s no doubt that this was written by someone who loved literature and had spent much of his life engaging with the best writers in the English language.
 He references many books, poetry, and great authors, and it adds an extra layer to his own really extraordinary writing.
 But it never feels forced or heavy-handed or like he’s trying to be the next great American author.
 It’s a completely engaging story of his life and experiences, that happens to be beautifully written.
 It’d be a perfect book to pair with Being Mortal and would make a phenomenal book club choice.

-Check back in December, and I’m almost positive that this book will be in my top 10 for 2016 – it’s hard to imagine that I’ll read ten books that are better than this one.
+Check back in December, and I’m almost positive that When Breath Becomes Air will be in my top 10 for 2016 – it’s hard to imagine that I’ll read ten books that are better than this one.
 Frankly, there might not be any.